rsdoiel/antenna/archives/2025/columns_2025.24.md

 date: 2025-06-19, from: Doc Searls (at Harvard), New Old Blog

-AI answers may vary, but less so over time, maybe.
-Some moral puzzles and answers to them.
 Good read.
 Lenin Peak (Қуллаи Ибни Сино) is a 7,134 m (23,406 ft) triangular prominence in the Trans-Alay Range that divides Tajikistan and Kyrgyzstan, but was still in the Soviet Union when an avalanche killed forty-three climbers.
-A Crushing Wave of Snow is the [&#8230;]
+A Crushing Wave of Snow is the disaster story told by Miguel Helft, a climber who was witness [&#8230;]

 <br>